Cindy Koenig Richards is a scholar of communication, technology, and American politics.

 Other student projects advised by Dr. Richards have been honored with the National Communication Association's James L. Golden Award and the Western States Communication Association's Undergraduate Scholars Research Conference Top Paper Award.

-Professor Richards received numerous grants in support of her work, including funding from the Mellon Foundation Liberal Arts Research Collaborative and the Mellon Foundation Learning by Creating initiative.
-As part of the China Debate Education Network, a three-year grant funded program, she trained university faculty in the PRC to teach public speaking and advocacy.
+Professor Richards received numerous grants in support of her work, including funding from the Mellon Foundation funded Liberal Arts Research Collaborative and the Mellon Foundation funded Learning by Creating initiative.
+As part of the China Debate Education Network, a three-year $3M grant funded program, she trained university faculty in the PRC to teach advocacy and public speaking.

 At Northwestern University, where she earned her M.A. and Ph.D., Richards was awarded the Ecroyd Fellowship and an Alumnae Fellowship.
 Previously, she worked as a STEM teacher and department chair in Bronx NY and Washington DC public schools, as well as a trainer for Teach For America.

 - Ph.D., Northwestern University